 Subject to the District Court of Western Australia Act 1969, and to the other provisions of this Act, this Act applies in respect of the District Court, a judge thereof, and any civil or criminal trial held in the District Court as they apply in respect of the Supreme Court, a judge thereof, and any such trial held in the Supreme Court and without limiting the generality of the foregoing, the provisions of this Act relating to the constitution and procuring of juries, the summoning and challenging of jurors, the discharge of juries, and the verdicts of juries extend and apply to the constituting and procuring of juries, the summoning and challenging of jurors, the discharge of juries, and the verdicts of juries in the District Court.

-[Section 3A inserted by No. 44 of 1973 s.
+[Section 3A inserted: No. 44 of 1973 s.
 4.]

 Part II — Liability to serve as jurors

-[Heading amended by No. 59 of 1984 s.
+[Heading amended: No. 59 of 1984 s.
 5.]

 4. Liability to serve as juror